 Assuage that need to leave the house with some of our state's stunning scenery, from gardens and waterfalls, to granite quarries and ocean outlooks.

-Looking for an opportunity to take a deep gulp of fresh air, aside from the walk to the store on your bimonthly grocery trip?
-From trickling waterfalls to narrow chasms, these state parks, Trustees reservations, and other refuges are ready for you.
-Pick a property near your community from the list below, go for a Sunday drive, and discover the great outdoors that our scenic state has to offer.
-Keep in mind that you should still abide by the social distancing guidelines we all know well by now, such as maintaining a six-foot buffer from any passerby and wearing a face mask.
+From trickling waterfalls to narrow chasms, these state parks, Trustees reservations, and other refuges are ready to give you a scenic escape from city living.
+Pick a property near your community from the list below, go for a Sunday drive, and discover the great outdoors that Massachusetts has to offer.

 As we linger in this limbo that doesn’t quite feel like normal life, it might be an opportune time to pay a visit to Purgatory Chasm, a geologic landmark 50 miles southwest of Boston.
 Characterized by dark caves, dramatic bedrock formations, narrow, granite passageways, and sweet names such as “Devil’s Corn Crib” and “Devil’s Coffin,” the two miles of trails may not be for the faint of heart or weak of ankle, but they are incredibly fun to explore.

 Dinosaur Footprints, Holyoke